markcheret/footnotes/readme.txt

 == Changelog ==

+= 2.5.6 =
+- Bugfix: Reference container: optional alternative expanding and collapsing without jQuery for use with hard links, thanks to @hopper87it issue report.
+- Update: Documentation: slightly revise / update the plugin’s welcome page on WordPress.org.

 = 2.5.5 =
 - Update: Stylesheets: increase speed and energy efficiency by tailoring stylesheets to the needs of the instance, thanks to @docteurfitness design contribution.
 - Bugfix: Stylesheets: minify to shrink the carbon footprint, increase speed and implement best practice, thanks to @docteurfitness issue report.